-Choosing between a hard or soft cat carrier means understanding what you’re going to be using it for.
+Choosing between a hard or soft cat carrier means understanding what you will use it for.
 Traveling cross-country in a car with your cat may require a different carrier than if you’re taking a pet to the veterinarian.

-And what if your cat is a little adventurer — what about backpacks for carrying cats?
+And if your cat is a little adventurer — what about backpacks for carrying cats?

-It’s hardly the most thrilling of shopping dilemmas but picking out the best hard or soft cat carrier for your pet is worth taking some time to think over.
+It’s hardly the most thrilling of shopping dilemmas but picking out the best hard or soft cat carrier for your pet is worth taking some time to consider.

 One thing that’s worth mentioning is that you shouldn’t be using a cardboard carrier to transport your cat.
 These temporary boxes are fine for a hop between a shelter or breeder and your home, but they’re not really suitable for repeated use.
 Your pet is far safer in a solid box — fabric or plastic.

-SOME cats are chilled enough to sit on a seat and enjoy the ride but most aren’t.
+SOME cats are chilled enough to sit on a seat and enjoy the ride, but most aren’t.
 It’s better to be safe than sorry.
 Carriers can also provide protection for your pet in the event of a road accident.
-If you’re looking for advice on taking your cat with you on the road, then we’ve got a post that you might find useful and it’s all about the best cat carrier for long car trips.
+If you’re looking for advice on taking your cat with you on the road, then we’ve got a post that you might find useful, and it’s all about the best cat carrier for long car trips.
 If you’ve previously allowed your cat to roam freely inside the car, then you might be interested to read more about cat car barriers.
 These mesh dividers give pets room to walk freely in the interior of the vehicle whilst still keeping them contained in the back of the car and away from the driver.
 You can also check out cat car seats which are another different option to the more common carriers.

 Choosing a Hard or Soft Cat Carrier